 Weber was a former varsity tennis player at Division I Lamar University under head tennis coach Claire Pollard, who is currently the head women’s coach at Northwestern University.
 While at Lamar, Weber served as a representative on the Student-Athlete Advisory Committee.
 He earned a bachelor’s degree in finance from Colorado State University, graduating in 1999.

-The coaching staff of the Wilson Collegiate Tennis Camp is hand selected by the camp director and features a mix of college coaches and top college players.
-Is staff member is selected for their ability to teach and relate to young players in a friendly, thorough and responsible manner.
-Safety and fun, as well as strong communication skills and teaching ability are prioritized.
+The coaching staff of the Wilson Collegiate Tennis Camp at Colorado College is one of the strongest and most well respected in the country.
+Consisting of top collegiate coaches and players, the staff is handpicked for their ability to teach and relate to young players in a friendly, thorough and responsible manner.

 Parent of Graham M.

 Parent of Carly C.

 The Burghart Tennis Courts, located just northwest of the El Pomar Sports Center and adjacent to Washburn Field on the Colorado College campus, provide a home competition site for the Colorado College men’s and women’s tennis teams.